ponoma1202/U2PL_copy/README.md

 ### Setting Up the Data
 The U2PL model is trained on both Citiscapes and PASCAL VOC 2012 datasets.

+For Cityscapes:
+TODO: Copy the paper

+For ResNet:
+TODO: copy their instructions but be more clear on specifying the path to resnet101 in the u2pl/models/resnet.py file.

 ### Directory Guide
 - `data/splits` contains all labeled.txt and unlabeled.txt splits.
 - `experiments/pascal/1464/ours/config.yaml` contains config file for semi-supervised model using the PASCAL VOC dataset